davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 underpinnings may have originated as ascended asthenosphere in a manner analogous to the eastern Sierra xenolith suite.

-This integrative study seeks to discern the origin of the upper mantle beneath the central California Coast Ranges and the role of Cretaceous and Neogene processes in its formation.
-Below, we investigate the petrology and geochemistry of the Crystal Knob xenolith suite and link it to regional findings on other xenolith locations, as well as geophysical data and modeling.
+In this integrative study, we investigate the petrology and geochemistry of the Crystal Knob xenolith suite and model the evolution of the mantle lithosphere beneath the California Coast Ranges.
+Building context from previous xenolith and geophysical studies, we explore the relative role of Cretaceous and Neogene processes in building the deep lithosphere beneath the western margin of North America.

 <!--[[context]]-->
 <!--[[field_photo]]-->